craftcodesolutions/ourcanteennbackend/app/api/user/resnmenu/ROUTE_DOC.md

 - `404 Not Found`: User not found.
 - `500 Internal Server Error`: Server error.

-#### CORS
-- `OPTIONS` method is supported for CORS preflight.

----

 **Note:** Only authenticated users can access this endpoint.
-Menu items are filtered to only those belonging to restaurants in the user's institute, and each menu item includes its restaurant's name for convenience.
+Menu items are filtered to only those belonging to restaurants in the user's institute, and each menu item includes its restaurant's name and cuisine object for convenience.